 - Follow the terms of the notice that is currently in effect.

-The Privacy law states we only have to provide the Privacy Notice to you once.
-CRHS enters this event of acknowledgment into our health information system for our staff to check whether or not you’ve already acknowledged the notice and that we have provided this notice to you already.
+The privacy law states we only have to provide the privacy notice to you once.
+CRMC enters this event of acknowledgment into our health information system for our staff to check whether or not you’ve already acknowledged the notice and that we have provided this notice to you already.
 However, when a change, update or revision is made, we must give a new notice to you or show you where you can either obtain a copy or view the notice.